Best Way to Lose Love Handles on Women-and Develop Serious Overall Fitness

-This is a whole body training routine that emphasizes all the core muscles of your midsection, including your lower back, glutes and even the unseen muscles underneath your abdominals.
+This is a whole body 4 day/week training routine that emphasizes all the core muscles of your midsection, including your lower back, glutes.

 For all exercises, use perfect form.
 Strength will come.
-Use a weight that forces you to struggle through the last couple of repetitions.
+Use a weight that forces you to struggle through the last couple of repetitions without sacrificing form.

 Stick to the rest periods.
 The shorter they are, the harder you work, and the harder your body works after the workout to recover.
 Also referred to as the 'after-burn' effect, it kicks up your post workout metabolism.

 Day 1: Let's Get Started!

 OH Squats x10-12

 BW Overhead Squats

 Deadlift x 10-12